CanadianBeaver/AwesomeGuns/README.md

 I observed [a lot of mods](https://openxcom.mod.io) for OpenXcom and found that there are two types of mods.
 Main ones are simple and perfect, but they do not combine together nicely.
 Another mods are like a dump of different mods.
 They introduce a bunch of everything that does not improve the original gameplay.
 I would like to fix the original gameplay, make it awesome and perfect and do not surprising the players with [over 9000!](https://en.wikipedia.org/wiki/It's_Over_9000!) unexpected features.

-I prefer the [Debian](https://www.debian.org/).
-It is stable, it is simple and it is a minimum necessary.
+I prefer the Debian, because it is stable, simple and it is a minimum necessary.
 I would like to make a mod with the same ideas.
-It should be stable, it should be simple and it should make only necessary changes.
+It should be stable, simple and it should make only necessary changes.
 If you have the same preferences, I would like to invite you to create it together.

 ### How do I make it?